We had a blast with our short time in San Antonio.

 Lunch was at Señor Veggie, a little vegan restaurant nestled in the downtown area.
 Peter had the veggie street tacos with jackfruit carnitas, slaw, pico de gallo, and cashew cream.
 It was served with a side of freshly fried potato chips.

-These tacos, I can’t even write about how amazing they were, I would know since I stole one from Peter.
-The carnitas were chewy, the slaw added a fresh bite, and the pico was a mild compliment to it all.
+These tacos, I can’t even form words about how amazing they were, I would know since I stole one from Peter.
+The carnitas were chewy, the slaw added a fresh bite, and the pico was a mild tangy compliment to it all.
 If you visit Señor Veggie, please get these.

 I ate the eggplant torta with a side of Texican lentil chili.
 The chili was just generic lentils with spices, similar to something I could make at home, but not bad by any means.
 The sandwich though was a show stopper.